awsdocs/aws-powershell-user-guide/doc_source/pstools-installing-specifying-region.md

  **To set a default region for all AWS CLI commands in the current session**

-From the PowerShell command prompt, type the following command:
+From the PowerShell command prompt, type the following command\.

 ```
 PS > Set-DefaultAWSRegion -Region us-west-2